KSP-RO/RP-1/README.md

   IMPROVEMENTS:
   * Added an NQB toolbar icon.
   * Pruned more non-proc parts from the tree.
+  * Made the high altitude contract requirements reasonable at altitudes where there is no lift.

   BUG FIXES:
   * Fixed broken contracts from 0.2.2.